 Modern slavery and organised crime

-Community safety are working in partnership to look into the effects of organised crime, which includes immigration crime, modern slavery and exploitation.
+We are working in partnership to look into the effects of organised crime, which includes immigration crime, modern slavery and exploitation.

 We already work with licensed premises, the night time economy and have an integrated offender management scheme, which all helps to disrupt organised crime.
-Trading Standards also work to reduce the number of unsolicited calls by doorstep traders.
+Trading Standards also works to reduce the number of unsolicited calls by doorstep traders.
 The Home Office released a serious organised crime strategy, which aims to reduce opportunities, strengthen enforcement and safeguard communities from organised crime.

 Modern slavery is where a person is brought to, or moved around the country by others who threaten, frighten or hurt them, and force them into work or other things they don't want to do.
 It is a term used to describe: